Project TYO

 Project TYO is a long-term documentary, archival, and public scholarship initiative dedicated to documenting, preserving, and interpreting the hip-hop culture, community, and history of the Greater Tokyo Area, which Ajani Charles began documenting in July 2025.

-Ajani Charles began producing Project TYO while it was only a concept, many months before formally naming it in February 2026, guided by sustained curiosity, early fieldwork, and a deliberate decision to embed himself within Tokyo’s cultural ecosystem.
+Charles began producing Project TYO while it existed only as a concept, many months before formally naming it in February 2026, guided by sustained curiosity, early fieldwork, and a deliberate decision to embed himself within Tokyo’s cultural ecosystem.

-As a longtime admirer of Tokyo hip-hop culture, Charles approaches the project both as a documentarian and as a student, using it as a structured way to navigate and understand the hip-hop scene of his favourite city.
+As a longtime admirer of Tokyo’s hip-hop culture, community, and history (and the legacy of Japanese hip-hop as a whole), he approaches the project both as a documentarian and a student, using it as a structured framework to navigate and understand the hip-hop scene of his favourite city.

-Project TYO also functions as a linguistic and cultural immersion framework through which he is learning to speak, read, and comprehend Japanese by engaging directly with Tokyo and Japan’s hip-hop music, slang, interviews, archival materials, and everyday cultural exchange, complemented by additional structured and practical language-learning tools.
+Project TYO also serves as a linguistic and cultural immersion platform through which Charles is learning to speak, read, and comprehend Japanese by engaging directly with Tokyo and Japan’s hip-hop music, slang, interviews, archival materials, and everyday cultural exchange, complemented by additional structured, practical language-learning methods.

-The project formally began at approximately 3:00 PM JPT on Thursday, July 4, 2025, through a text message conversation with a fellow Canadian, Shane Lindstrom, professionally known as Murda Beatz, the Grammy Award-winning producer, songwriter, and international touring DJ recognized for shaping contemporary global hip-hop sound.
+The project formally took shape at approximately 3:00 PM JPT on Thursday, July 4, 2025, through a text message conversation with fellow Canadian Shane Lindstrom, professionally known as Murda Beatz, the Grammy Award-winning producer, songwriter, and international touring DJ recognized for shaping contemporary global hip-hop sound.

 Producer, DJ: Shane Lee Lindstrom, professionally known as Murda Beatz, Recording Artist: Yuki Chiba, Recording Artist: Jake Yoon, professionally known as Jin Dogg, DJ: Sinatra, Location: 1 OAK Tokyo, Tokyo, Japan, Year: 2025, Camera Operator: Ajani Charles

-Although Charles did not personally know Murda Beatz before messaging him while both were in Tokyo, Lindstrom added him to his guest list, granted him media access for his performance with Japanese rapper Yuki Chiba at Nippon Budokan, one of Japan’s largest stadiums, and when Charles could not attend due to prior commitments, arranged for him to document the concert’s official after party at 1 OAK Tokyo in Minato City, Tokyo.
+Although Charles did not personally know Murda Beatz before messaging him while both were in Tokyo, Lindstrom added him to his guest list, granted him media access for his performance with Japanese rapper Yuki Chiba at Nippon Budokan, one of Japan’s most historically significant live music venues.

 Charles began shooting Project TYO on Friday, July 5, 2025, at approximately 1:00 AM JPT at 1 OAK Tokyo, marking the project’s first formal fieldwork within Tokyo’s hip-hop ecosystem.

-The first members of Tokyo’s hip-hop scene that he encountered and documented were DJ Chari, Jin Dogg, Yuki Chiba, and several others, with Yuki Chiba, Japan’s most globally popular rapper as of March 2026, becoming the first individual from Tokyo’s hip-hop community whom Charles personally met and photographed in portrait form.
+The first members of Tokyo’s hip-hop scene he encountered and documented were DJ Chari, DJ Sinatra, Jin Dogg, Yuki Chiba, and several others, with Yuki Chiba becoming the first individual from Tokyo’s hip-hop community whom Charles personally met and photographed in a portrait.

 Figures such as Hiroshi Fujiwara, DJ Krush, and Crazy-A (Keiichi Nanao) played foundational roles in localizing hip-hop within Japanese urban contexts, translating imported practices into culturally specific forms that resonated with Tokyo’s youth.